Skip to main content

 import { RuleTester } from '@typescript-eslint/rule-tester';

-RuleTester.afterAll = test.afterAll;
+RuleTester.afterAll = test.after;

 RuleTester.describe = test.describe;